The Ultimate Guide to Recruiters in Tokyo

 - People with Business level Japanese skills and multi-years work experience in Japan

-If I am based overseas, where do I start?
+Recruiters in Tokyo : If I am based overseas, where do I start?

-If you are based overseas and looking for support, can you see our page here for visa options in Japan
+If you are based overseas and looking for support, you can see our page here for visa options in Japan.

 First, before doing any form of job hunting, we recommend that you figure out the best way for you to come to Japan.
 There are a variety of options depending on your stage of life and which country you are moving from.

 If you are looking for education options as your first step, you can find our guide here on Japanese language schools.

 Second, if you are looking to improve your Japanese before you get on the plane, we actually offer online and offline Japanese lessons at Japan Switch (our sister company).

 Your best bet is to find a way to come to Japan before considering your next step job hunting-wise.
 Unfortunately, most recruiting agencies will not support applicants from overseas.